 Crones Counsel – basic foundation of subsequent gatherings

-The term “Crones Counsel” was a deliberate choice as the title to signify the intent of the gathering as a place where older women could share their histories and counsel with each other.
-Needless to say, many people, hearing the name, think it is “Crones Council;” but the idea from the outset was to have a meeting with no stars, no keynoters, and no hierarchy of organization.
-Basic to the design is the notion that we learn most, and probably best, as older women by sharing the wisdom borne out of our life experiences in an environment which promotes equality, encourages diversity, and supports personal empowerment.
+The term “Crones Counsel” was a deliberate choice as the title was intended to signify the Gathering as a place where older women could share their herstories and counsel with each other.
+Basic to the design of the new organization was the belief that we learn most, and probably best, as older women by sharing the wisdom borne out of our life experiences in an environment which promotes equality, encourages diversity, and supports personal empowerment.

 Crones Counsel, Inc.

-In 1995, that procedure changed when the original planning group from Salt Lake felt that the time had come to incorporate as a nonprofit organization.
-The idea of incorporation had been raised at earlier gatherings.
+In 1995, it became evident that it was finally time to incorporate as a nonprofit organization.
 The impetus was to ensure continuity and long-range planning as well as an adequate financial base.
 Prior to this time, planning committees had had to come up with their own money to carry organizational costs until sufficient income from registrations was available.

 Crones Counsel was incorporated in the state of Utah in October, 1995.
 The original governing board, called the Cadre for Responsible Oversight and Governance (CROG) was made up of seven members representing different planning groups.
 CROG developed policies and procedures for operation, written by-laws, amended the original Articles of Incorporation, achieved provisional 501-c-3 (nonprofit) status from the Internal Revenue Service, and took on the role of receiving and acting on requests to host meetings for the future.

 The Board of Directors is currently known as Crones Counsel Mother Board.
 We serve the Gatherings’ participants, using the Crones Counsel Mother Board Standard Operating Procedures as our guide.